The Sheerness West Federation situated in North-East Kent, comprises of Rose Street and West Minster Primary Schools.

 We have a strong family ethos across our Federation with kind, thoughtful and hardworking children.
 All staff are dedicated to providing a broad, inclusive and engaging curriculum that develops the whole child.
 We strive to encourage children to be curious about the world in which they live.

-At Sheerness West Federation, we teach a curriculum that is stimulating and thought provoking and in our classrooms you will find children who are independently engaged in thinking, questioning and learning.
-Our curriculum is underpinned by the teaching of essential knowledge, basic skills concepts and values with a vision to prepare our students for life beyond school, whilst ensuring that music, sport and art are given a prominent place within it.
+At Sheerness West Federation, we teach a curriculum that is stimulating and thought provoking.
+Consequently, within the classrooms, you will find children who are independently engaged in thinking, questioning and learning.
+Our curriculum is underpinned by the teaching of essential knowledge, basic skills, concepts and values with a vision to prepare our students for life beyond school, whilst ensuring that enough time is devoted to the teaching of music, sport and art and thus developing the holistic child.

 This approach creates a strong learning environment that enhances academic achievement, and develops student’s social and relationship skills that last throughout their lives.
-We believe our curriculum and its implementation must develop pupils who are enquiring, resilient, independent and have high aspirations to ensure they are well-prepared for the next phase of their education.
+We strive to ensure that our curriculum and its implementation must develop pupils who are enquiring, resilient, independent and have high aspirations to ensure they are well-prepared for the next phase of their education.

-Our local area provides a resource for teaching our curriculum, giving opportunities to discover the history and sense of community of our island.
-By the time our pupils leave us they will have explored the Minster Gatehouse Museum, Rose Street Cottage of Curiosities, Blue Town Heritage Centre, East Church Aviation Museum and The Guildhall Museum.
+Our local area provides a rich resource for teaching our curriculum, giving opportunities to discover the history and sense of community of our island.
+By the time our pupils leave us, they will have explored local places of historical interest; Minster Abbey and Gatehouse Museum, Rose Street Cottage of Curiosities, Blue Town Heritage Centre, the history of The Montgomery, Queenborough Castle remains, Shurland Hall and the Dockyard but to name a few.
 We also expect our children to have a good understanding of History, culture and Geography beyond the Isle of Sheppey to enable them to have a wider understanding of the world.
-Our commitment to ensure the children have the opportunity to explore the wider world is evident in our participation in the Erasmus project, which is supported by the British Council.

 Our curriculum aims to include all children, regardless of their age, gender, individual circumstances or academic ability.
-As the child develops through the school the key knowledge required in the curriculum develops with them at each stage.
-This development has been shared and devolved to our subject leaders, based on their passions within areas of the curriculum, and they are taking responsibility for overseeing this.
-Each subject is planned to ensure children are building on prior knowledge, whilst preparing them for the future.
-The curriculum is planned collaboratively with the children, whilst using cross-curricular links where possible.
+This development has been shared and driven by our subject leaders, based on their passions within areas of the curriculum and are taking responsibility for overseeing this.
+Each subject is planned to ensure children are building on prior knowledge whilst preparing them for the future.

 At SWF you will see a broad and balanced, cross curriculum which allows children to make links between subjects and allows for knowledge to be revisited, this is reflected in our learning journals.
 Our curriculum is under constant review in response to our children’s needs.